yonis-savary/sharp-php/Docs/README.md

 # 📚 Sharp-PHP Documentation

 The goals behind Sharp are :
-1. Make a clean code that is intuitive
+1. Write some intuitive clean code
 2. Remove unnecessary abstraction layers
 3. Don't hide the code behind Facades objects
 4. Make a Framework that doesn't break your IDE